-Our personal injury attorneys work with parents and families to carefully investigate the details of the personal injury or accident and hold the responsible parties accountable.
+Our personal injury attorneys work with parents and families throughout Minnesota and Western Wisconsin to carefully investigate the details of the personal injury or accident and hold the responsible parties accountable.
 While you may be hesitant to file a claim against someone you know, it is important that you take legal steps to ensure that your child receives the very best treatment possible.

 - Swimming accidents — When there is a pool or body of water nearby, it becomes vital that a child is watched at every second.
 By just turning your back for a moment, a child can easily fall in and drown.

 - Burn injuries — These happen more commonly to children than any other age demographic.
 From touching a hot surface to pulling boiling pans down on themselves, children can suffer burns and scars that may follow them for the rest of their lives.